Get exclusive money-saving offers and guides

 |

 There are certain situations and events in which portable contents insurance will not provide cover.
-Often, portable contents insurance will not cover:
+Often, portable contents insurance will not cover the following:

 What does contents insurance cover that portable contents insurance doesn’t and vice versa?
 Check out the key differences in the table below, but remember that not all policies are created equal, so be sure to read the fine print.